ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 1. The admin provisions an {{site.data.keyword.openshiftlong_notm}} cluster and installs the Service Mesh Operator along with other Telemetry Operators.
 2. Admin creates an `istio-system` namespace(project) and creates `ServiceMeshControlPlane`.
-3. Admin creates a `bookinfo` namespace with automatic sidecar injection and deploys the BookInfo app with four seperate microservices in to the Service Mesh.
+3. Admin creates a `bookinfo` namespace with automatic sidecar injection and deploys the BookInfo app (with four separate microservices) in to the Service Mesh.
-4. Admin exposes the app for external traffic with the Istio Ingress Gateway and also secures the microservice communication with mutual TLS(mtls).
+4. Admin exposes the app for external traffic with the Istio Ingress Gateway.
-5. The user securely(HTTPS) accesses the application via browser.
+5. The user securely(HTTPS) accesses the application via browser and also secures the microservices communication with mutual TLS(mtls).
-6. The Admin monitors the application using the Telemetry data(metrics, traces) and also makes necessary updates to manage the traffic.
+6. The Admin monitors the health and performance of the microservices using the Telemetry data(metrics, traces, logs).

 <!--##istutorial#-->
 ## Create an {{site.data.keyword.openshiftshort}} cluster